 The 15/3 credit card payment rule is a strategy that involves making two payments each month to your credit card company.
 You make one payment 15 days before your statement is due and another payment three days before the due date.
 By doing this, you can lower your overall credit utilization ratio, which can raise your credit score.

 Keeping a good credit score is important if you want to apply for new credit cards.
 When considering your next new credit card, you might look at a cash-back rewards credit card like the SoFi Credit Card.
-With the SoFi Credit Card, you can earn cash-back rewards, apply them toward your balance, redeem points into stock or crypto in a SoFi Active Invest account, and more.
+With the SoFi Credit Card, you can earn cash-back rewards, apply them toward your balance, redeem points into stock in a SoFi Active Invest account, and more.
 Learn more and submit a credit card application today with SoFi.

 What is the 15/3 rule in credit?